KartikeyGangwar/Fluid-Dynamics-PINNs-Comparison/README.md

 *   Phase 2: Navier-Stokes Equation - **COMPLETED**
 *   Phase 3: Comparative Analysis - In Progress

+For solving we took, initial condition as y(x,0) = -sin(pi*x) & Dirichlet boundary condition for Burgers' equation.
+                   , lid cavity experiment conditions for Navier-Stokes Equation.

 The code for solving the 1D Viscous Burger's and Navier-Stokes Equation is now available in the `src/` directory.